fpoussin/QtUsb/README.md

 ## Documentation

-QCH documentation files can be found with each release, they are also included in ubuntu packages.
+QCH files can be found with each release, they are also included in ubuntu packages.
 You have to manually install them in Qt Creator on Windows.
+Online documentation can be found here: https://fpoussin.github.io/doxygen/qtusb/0.5.x/

 ## Downloads